***PLEASE NOTICE – NEW SCHEDULE FORMAT***

 Since the first landmark small animal veterinary point of care ultrasound (VPOCUS) study published out of Tufts in 2004, the applications for VPOCUS in small animal emergency and critical care have grown rapidly.
 Although the first clinical small animal veterinary study was limited to detecting trauma-induced abdominal fluid, the role of abdominal VPOCUS has expanded well beyond trauma.
 The application of abdominal VPOCUS beyond the simple detection of free abdominal fluid will be presented.

 Despite the wide acceptance of veterinary point of care ultrasound to assess the pleural space and lung, recent evidence suggests the detection of pleural space disease is not easily mastered and the correlation of detecting pleural space pathology (effusion and pneumothorax) is poor to moderate at best.
 Modifying currently existing protocols to try and answer clinically relevant and focused (often binary) questions and looking for new ways to identify pathology may improve emergency room detection of pleural effusion and pneumothorax.

+This conference has covered a range of in-depth topics meant to enhance your clinical practice.
 This session applies those topics to clinical cases with the experts putting them to practice.
 This open forum session allows spontaneous discussion between panel members and audience for the purpose of debate and creating a consensus.